atrokhym/FinRL-Tutorials/alpaca_trading_agent/planning.md

 This file tracks the planned improvements for the `alpaca_trading_agent` project.

+**Data Accuracy Improvement: Use Adjusted Historical Data - Completed**

+1.  **Modify Data Fetching:** Update `src/data_fetcher/fetch_data.py` to use `adjustment='all'` when calling Alpaca's `get_bars` method.
+This ensures historical data accounts for stock splits and dividends, providing a more accurate basis for training and backtesting.
+(Done)
+2.  **Re-run Pipeline:** Re-fetch data and re-run preprocessing, training, and backtesting steps.
+(Required after code change)

 **Phase 1: Hyperparameter Tuning (Optuna) - Completed**

 1. Add Dependency: `optuna` added to `requirements.txt`.
 (Done)